-The proposed project would include mounting a single 26-inch omni whip antenna on a bracket attached to the existing utility pole and vaulting the support equipment.
-The vault would be approximately 3 ft. x 5 ft. and would have two 2 ft. x 4 ft. vents on either side, installed at grade in the right-of-way, and would require only minor ground disturbance.
-No vegetation removal is proposed.
+The proposed project would include mounting a single 26-inch omni whip antenna directly on the cabling attached to the existing utility pole and vaulting the support equipment.
+The vault would be approximately 3 ft. x 5 ft. and would have two 2 ft. x 4 ft. vents on either side, installed at grade in the right-of-way, and would require only minor ground disturbance and vegetation removal of non-native plants.
 Additionally, all components of the facility are located outside of designated sensitive resource areas.
 This design would reduce the visibility of the facility by the public to the maximum extent feasible by utilizing existing infrastructure for the antenna support and eliminating the support equipment from view by placing it underground.
 The minimalistic design preserves the existing semirural character of the roadway and surrounding area.
 Lastly, the facility would operate well within the Federal health and safety standards established by the Federal Communications Commission.
 With these features, the proposed project would be in conformance with all applicable provisions of Article II, Comprehensive Plan and the Coastal Land Use Plan.
 Therefore this finding can be made.